 Indigenous players such as Eicher Motors that own the famous Royal Enfield bike has been proliferating in its sales figures.

-Rising disposable income has translated into people’s preference towards the four-wheeler segment.
+Rising disposable income has translated into people’s preference for the four-wheeler segment.
 Growing automobile sector will also aid growth for the auto ancillary sector.

-India is a young country with majority of the people below 40 years.
+India is a young country with a majority of the people below 40 years.

 However, the population of senior citizens (aged > 60 years) is anticipated to grow at a rapid pace over the long-term.

-This has prompted the government to launch Modicare – a unique healthcare programme for Indian citizens.
+This has prompted the government to launch Modicare – a unique healthcare program for Indian citizens.

 The plan is likely to increase the spending towards the healthcare sector.
 This shall pave the way for the growth of the Indian pharmaceutical industry.

 Also, healthcare as a sector cannot dimish vastly as healthcare problems are inevitable.
 Therefore, the healthcare and pharma sector is likely to grow in the years to come.

 The Indian economy is flourishing with rising urbanization and increased expenditure from the younger generation.